sam-gordon-f/sam-gordon-f.github.io/_posts/Technical Series/cloudformation-series/2020-02-02-cloudformation-concepts.md

 4) Moving forwards, the following `operations` can be undertaken

-  > a. `deleteStack`, which will attempt to remove all resources
+  > a. `deleteStack`, which will attempt to remove all resources<br>
-  > b. `updateStack`, which will take an updated template and attempt to update all resources to match the new changes
+  > b. `updateStack`, which will take an updated template and attempt to update all resources to match the new changes<br>
-  > c. `createChangeSet`, which will attempt to create a list of changes that would occur if an update was executed
+  > c. `createChangeSet`, which will attempt to create a list of changes that would occur if an update was executed<br>
   > d. `executeChangeSet`, which will attempt to update the stack, much like the `updateStack` operation

 5) If an issue occurs with any of the above steps.
 The service will attempt to revert to the `previous known state`.
 This is why the service is so powerful !